OXF1 - Global Challenges of the 21st Century – Environmental, Technological and Urban Sustainability

 Hosted by University of Oxford

-It is assumed that the majority of students will have had a minimum of two years’ study in the humanities, social sciences or sciences.
+It is assumed that the majority of students will have had a minimum of two years’ study in the humanities and social sciences.
 Each student will be expected to work outside their usual area of expertise and be required to adopt methods (scientific/non-scientific) appropriate to the questions posed.
 However, no prior scientific knowledge is required.

 The course will be delivered through tutorials, class meetings, seminars/presentations, project work and discussions as indicated below.

-The target audience is undergraduate students with a minimum of two years’ study in the areas of humanities, social sciences, and sciences.
+The target audience is undergraduate students with a minimum of two years’ study in the areas of humanities and social sciences.

 The prerequisite is a minimum of two years’ study in the areas of humanities, social sciences, and sciences.
 No prior scientific knowledge is assumed.

-Students are expected to have completed preparatory work prior to arrival; details of the required reading will be available on the Oxford website in late February 2016.
-See www.conted.ox.ac.uk/iarugsp.
+Students are expected to have completed preparatory work prior to arrival; please see details of required academic preparation below.

 The course will be delivered through tutorials, class meetings, seminars/presentations, project work and discussions.